vionxxx/echo-nav/README.md

 ## ⚠️ Troubleshooting

 **Extension not loading:**
+- Ensure Chrome Dev/Canary version ≥ 128.0.6545.0
-- Ensure Chrome is up to date
+- Verify Chrome built-in AI is enabled (see Installation step 1)
-- Verify developer mode is enabled
+- Check that developer mode is enabled in `chrome://extensions/`
-- Check browser console for error messages
+- Look for error messages in the browser console (F12)

+**Side panel not opening:**
+- Click the EchoNav icon in the Chrome toolbar
+- Try closing and reopening the panel
+- Refresh the ChatGPT page and try again

 **Timeline not generating:**
 - Confirm you're on a supported site (ChatGPT)